Document revision 0.22

 No use of the stack for local storage?Correct.
 In the original experiment, the stack was not used for:

-This will probably change because obviously making a call to malloc is very time consuming, but use of the stack for local variables will require an extra keyword to remind the programmer of the potential delay incurred.
+This may change because obviously making a call to malloc is very time consuming, whereas use of the stack for local variables is fast.
+The stack is however slower than registers so an extra keyword may be required to remind the programmer of the potential delay incurred.

-In addition, it is not inconceivable that I will use a separate data stack for this purpose, so as to reduce the chances of the program stack getting corrupted.
+In addition, it is not inconceivable that I will use a separate data stack for this purpose, so as to reduce the chances of the program stack getting corrupted during a hacking attempt.

 How was SIMD supported?XMM registers were merely used as arrays on Intel processors. wth five XMM types: